-wendy red star's art celebrates the indigenous roots of american feminism
+wendy red star's art celebrates the indigenous roots of feminism

 Her new exhibit explores Native American ideologies and the forgotten history of the Crow tribe.